meowtochondria/node_exporter-rpm/README.md

 ## Pre-requisites

-* RedHat or its derivatives like CentOS.
+* RedHat or its derivatives like RockyLinux.
 * Network connection to public internet to reach repositories and github.

 ## Limitations

-* Script has been only tested on CentOS 7 to package latest available node_exporter.
+* Script has been only tested on AmazonLinux 2023, Fedora 43 & RockyLinux 8 containers to package latest available node_exporter.
 Please feel free to make pull requests if you want to add more nuanced support for older versions.
 * No guarantees are being made for fitness of purpose or merchantabilities.
 Any results of usage of work herein is not author's or contributor's responsibility.

 ## Usage